LimePoint/opschain/docs/getting_started.md

 See the [actions reference guide](reference/actions.md) and the [developing your own resources](developing_resources.md) guide for further information about the `actions.rb` file structure and contents.

-### Return to the OpsChain release directory
+### Return to the OpsChain trial directory

-Return to the `opschain-release` repository directory to continue following this guide:
+Return to the `opschain-trial` repository directory to continue following this guide:

 ```bash
 cd ../../..